bigbillywilly/StudyBuddyAI/README.md

 # StudyBuddyAI

 StudyBuddyAI is a Python backend that uses OpenAI GPT and Whisper to transcribe lectures, summarize content, and generate quizzes.
-It provides students with AI-powered tools to make learning easier and more effective.
+Made for my little cousin to use as a tool in highschool.

 ### Features
 - Lecture transcription to convert spoken lectures into text